sudostake/sudostake_web_near/docs/features/lender-positions.md

 - This view shows every vault you’ve funded and keeps it current in real time.
 - You can switch between realtime Firestore updates and a REST API depending on how you prefer to host the app.
 - Positions are sorted with the newest accepted offer first so the most recent activity stays at the top.
+- Still deciding whether to lend?
+Browse with a read-only wallet, then connect once you’re ready so the dashboard starts tracking your loans automatically.

 ## What appears on the page
 - Vault name, funded amount, token, interest rate, and payoff date.